uruk-project/Jwt/docs/Validate_JWE.md

     {
         static void Main()
         {
+            // Initializes the private key used for the decryption
+            // This is an illustration
+            // Do not hardcode a key in the source code var signaturekey = RsaJwk.FromBase64Url
+            (
+                x: "weNJy2HscCSM6AEDTDg04biOvhFhyyWvOHQfeF_PxMQ",
+                y: "e8lnCO-AlStT-NJVX-crhB7QRYhiix03illJOVAOyck"
+            );

+            // Initializes the public key used for the signature verification
+            // This is an illustration
-            // Initializes the public elliptical curve key with the curve P-256 var key = ECJwk.FromBase64Url
+            // Do not hardcode a key in the source code var signaturekey = ECJwk.FromBase64Url
             (
                 crv: EllipticalCurve.P256,
                 x: "weNJy2HscCSM6AEDTDg04biOvhFhyyWvOHQfeF_PxMQ",